SasukeFreestyle/XTLS-Iran-Reality/README.md

 # XTLS-Iran-Reality
 ### Xray-core (V2ray) Server with Reality Protocol for bypassing internet censorship in Iran with TLS encryption.

-If you need farsi translation use check out this link https://telegra.ph/How-run-Reality-protocol-with-Xray-or-Sing-box-Core-with-iSegaro-04-18
+If you need farsi translation check out this link https://telegra.ph/How-run-Reality-protocol-with-Xray-or-Sing-box-Core-with-iSegaro-04-18

 If you want X-UI use this https://github.com/MHSanaei/3x-ui